-- 1. Del credere agents: These are agents who, in consideration for extra commission, undertake that the third party, will perform his obligations.
-Failure by the third party to perform his obligations under the contract will become the liability and responsibility of the del credere agents. - 2.
-Factors: They are commercial agents entrusted with the goods of his principal for sale.
-They sell the goods under their own names without mentioning the principal.
-They hold a lien over the goods in their possession. - 3.
-Brokers: Commercial agents employed to make contracts between the principal and third parties in return for a commission called a brokerage fee.
-The brokers do not contract in their own name and is usually not entrusted with possession of the property.
+B.COM (PA) CODE: 18PAU102 UNIT: II COURSE NAME: BUSINESS LA BATCH-2019-2022 Bankers • Brokers Auctioneers • Factors (agent to whom goods are consigned for r sale purposes.)
+Real Estate Agents Solicitors Class • Del credere agents ification according to Extent of Authority aine generate de all acts which 1.
+Universal Agent: A general agent with extens principal may personally do.
+The principal ra unless there are compelling and exceptional cir 0 created by deed in the form of a General Power 2.
+General Agent: This is an agent who is employed conduct a particular trade or business.
+The - usual in the ordinary course of his business or 3.
+Special Agent: A special agent is appointed specific purpose and his authority is limited to the extent of that task, act of purpose. ification according to Functions Del credere agents: These are agents who, in o oppidention for outro commission 1. undertake that the third party, will perform h party to perform his obligations under the con itract will become the hability an 0 responsibility of the del credere agents.
+2. Factors : They are commercial agents entrusted sale.
+They sell the goods under their own principal.
+They hold a lien over the goods in the - 3.
+Brokers: Commercial agents employed to mal ± ± and third parties in return for a commission of - do not contract in their own name and is usual lly not entrusted with possession of the property.
 Their duties are limited to finding purchasers for the products to be sold.